kunaljubce/kunaljubce/README.md

 I am a Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

+**About me**

-- :telescope: I’m working as a Platform Engineer at PepsiCo and contributing to developing and maintaining the digital platform that powers the multi-billion dollar Digital Commerce business of PepsiCo.
+- :telescope: I’m working as a Senior Data Platforms Engineer at PepsiCo and contributing to developing and maintaining the digital platform that powers the multi-billion dollar Digital Commerce business of PepsiCo.

 - :seedling: Exploring Technical Content Writing at Substack.
 Show me some love at: [![Substack Badge](https://img.shields.io/badge/-kunaljubce-orange?style=flat&logo=Substack&logoColor=white)](https://kunaljubce.substack.com)